Breeding bulls for South Island hill and high country conditions

 The development of the Meadowslea hill - country type has been the result of 25 years of selecting animals that perform the best in our hash hill country environment.
 Cows that can winter easily on the hill without supplements, stay in good order, calve easily and get back in calf early every year for 10 years has been the focus of our breeding programme.
 By putting pressure on cows to winter on native hill blocks it quickly became apparent that some animals could manage well in this environment and would easily get back in calf the next year, while those that struggled would be too light going to the bull, and either calve later each year, or come through dry.

-Those that were dry or were not holding their condition well enough were removed from the stud herd, while the "easy-doing" types that thrived, passed their genetics on to the next generation.
-It soon became clear that it was the cows with good fat covers going in to the winter that were consistently performing the best in our environment.
+Those that were dry or were not holding their condition well enough were removed from the stud herd, while the "easy-doing" types thrived and passed their genetics on to the next generation.
+It was clear that it was the cows with good fat covers going in to the winter that were consistently performing the best in our environment.

-Graph showing improvement in fat EBVs at Meadowslea while running the herd on hill country, compared with Australasian average.
-From Angus Breedplan report May 2016.
+Below is a graph showing improvement in fat EBVs at Meadowslea while running the herd on hill country, compared with Australasian average, taken from the Angus Breedplan report February 2019.

 Our objectives are to breed bulls for the South Island hill and high country conditions.

-We run our stud cows as close to a commercial operation as possible with cows working hard on the tussock and any showing the slightest weakness in constitution or structural soundness culled.
+We run our stud cows as close to a commercial operation as possible with cows working hard on the tussock.
+Any that show the slightest weakness in constitution or structural soundness are culled.

-All yearling heifers have the opportunity of the bull and anything not in calf is culled.
+All yearling heifers have the opportunity of going to the bull and anything not in calf after 2 1/2 cycles is culled.
 Only after proving they can raise a good calf and stay in good order on the tussock are the 2 ½ year old heifers selected for the herd.